ernstki/cs5165-weather-api/REST.md

 `{date}` in ISO8601 format (`YYYYMMDD`) to the end of the `/historical/` resource.

-Attempting to retrieve dates which don't exist in the datbase will yield a `Data for <date> already exists` message in the JSON response.
+Attempting to retrieve dates which don't exist in the database will yield a `No data found for <date>` message in the JSON response.

 + Parameters